Qari Hussain: Operations

 A report by the Press Trust of India cited sources affirming that Hussain was killed on 14 January 2010, in the American drone airstrike in North Waziristan that reportedly killed Taliban leader Hakimullah Mehsud; however, Hussain apparently spoke with local media by telephone to deny Mehsud's death.
 The News International later reported that "top Pakistani and US sources" confirmed Hussain's death in the same drone strike against Mehsud.
 However, he once again appeared in an interview, speaking with Rediff.com in March 2010, and again denying Mehsud's death.

 Hussain claimed responsibility for the 2010 Times Square car bomb attempt in an audiotape that was posted on the Tehreek-e-Taliban Pakistan News Channel on the website YouTube.
 Authorities in Pakistan believe that Faisal Shahzad, the Pakistani-American who admitted to planting the Times Square car bomb, was introduced to Hussain via Mohammad Rehan, and subsequently received explosives training before he returned to the United States.

 On 15 October 2010, several reports came out indicating that Qari Hussain was killed in an American drone strike.
 Geo TV said that he and five Turks were killed on 2 October in the Dattakhel area.
 The Press Trust of India stated that he and three others were killed on 7 October outside of Miranshah in Jungle Khel.
 While Taliban spokesman Azam Tariq denied these reports were true, Qari Hussein never contacted media to confirm his survival.
-On 26 October, a senior Taliban operative as well as a counter terrorism expert contacted the Asia Times confirming that Hussain was killed on 7 October in the sub-district of Khushali in Mirali.
+On 26 October, a senior Taliban operative as well as a counter terrorism expert contacted the Asia Times confirming that Hussain was killed on 7 October in the sub-district of Khushali in Mir Ali.

 The TTP officially confirmed Hussain's death in December 2013.